hrkyoung/quick-start/REAME.md

 # Quick-start
-Create a short alias for long commands.
+Create an alias for long commands.
 I made it to shorten long commands with a series of arguments or access directory-dependent scripts anywhere.

 ### Installation
 - clone or make a copy of the quick script